-This Agreement is by and between Whatcom County, hereinafter referred to as the "County" and the Professional and Technical Employees, Local No. 17, hereinafter referred to as the "Union."
+This Agreement is by and between Whatcom County, hereinafter referred to as the "County" and PROTEC17, hereinafter referred to as the "Union."

 The purpose of this Agreement is to facilitate the achievement of the mutual goal of providing quality community public health services, efficiently and economically, by establishing standards of wages, hours, and other conditions of employment, and to provide an orderly system of employer, employee relations.